 Don’t use heavy cream; it will curdle.

-Check out this recipe using Earl Grey Tea: Earl Grey Amira Rice Pudding with Wine, Lemon and Vanilla Nectarines Recipe
+Check out this dessert recipe using Earl Grey Tea: Earl Grey Amira Rice Pudding with Wine, Lemon and Vanilla Nectarines Recipe

 You may also want to check out my Pinterest Instant Pot board for more great recipes like this pressure cooker rice pudding!